 Dark and Stormy Cupcakes

+What is a dark and stormy?
 A true Dark and Stormy consists of Gosling’s rum and ginger beer garnished with a lime wedge.
 It is typically served with the ginger beer poured first followed by the black rum gently over the top to create a layered effect, like dark clouds looming over the sea.
-Unfortunately my drink got a little stirred up during the photo shoot, but it was delicious never the less!

-The Dark and Stormy Cupcakes really adapted to the cocktail flavors.
+These cupcakes really adapted well to the cocktail flavors.
 The black seal rum brought a nice color to the cake while the ginger beer added plenty of flavor to the frosting.
-Both the drink and the dessert are the perfect drink for a Dark and Stormy night.
+Both the drink and the dessert are the perfect drink for a dark and stormy night.

 Dark and Stormy Cupcakes

-- ½ cup ginger beer, the stronger, the better
+- ½ cup ginger beer, such as Gosling's

 - ¼ cup Gosling's rum